-It’s time to celebrate International Women’s Day!
-Now is a time to remember, celebrate, and support all women.
-And one way that we do that at Central Florida Vein & Vascular Center is to take care of and improve women’s vein health.
+At Central Florida Vein & Vascular Center it is a goal to take care of and improve women’s vein health.
 If you have healthy veins, you can accomplish great things without leg pain holding you back.
 While varicose veins can affect anyone, women are at a higher risk of developing them.
 Our team of vein specialists in Orlando want to take a moment to share how women can keep their veins in top shape.

 Now, let’s look at hormones.
 The estrogen hormone doesn’t play well with vein valves, and estrogen is found in plenty of important medication, such as birth control or menopause hormone therapy.
 Progesterone is the hormone that degrades vein valves.
 Once the damage is done, it is never reversed, and the weakened veins enlarge over time.
 Weakened vein valves then allow blood to pool in your veins.